A common question among new parents is whether or not they need a baby monitor and if they are worth the money.

 Useful When Traveling or Out To Dinner

-If you have a Wi-Fi enabled monitor, you may well enjoy the piece of mind that comes from being able to see how your baby is getting on when you’re on a date night and your little one is being watched by a babysitter.
+If you have a Wi-Fi enabled device, you may well enjoy the piece of mind that comes from being able to see how your baby is getting on when you’re on a date night and your little one is being watched by a babysitter.

 Additionally, if you are on a family vacation you might want to keep a closer eye on your little on given the unfamiliar surroundings, so being able to see and hear your baby in these circumstances could be particularly useful.